A Tale of Two Tarts…

 Passion Fruit Cream (yield enough for two 9 inch tarts)

-recipe from Chef Eddy Van Damme [half this recipe if you want to do 50/50 mixture like I did]
+recipe from Chef Eddy Van Damme [half the recipe and mix with standard pastry cream for a 50/50 mix if you want to do like I did].

-3/4 C passion fruit puree (I like perfect puree brand)
+1/2 C passion fruit puree (I like Goya frozen brand) that I thaw out

 1/4 C + 1 Tbsp. extra fine sugar